zarakiro/Raymarching/README.md

 ## Description
 This project is an interactive simulation of the solar system using raymarching techniques.
 Users can explore the solar system by moving the camera view with the mouse and zooming in and out.
 The simulation features four buttons that enhance the user experience:

-- **Simple Background:** Switches to a simplified galaxy background.
+- **Fond simple:** Switches to a simplified galaxy background.
-- **Realistic Background:** Offers a more detailed background but may cause a drop in FPS; use with caution.
+- **Fond réaliste:** Offers a more detailed background but may cause a drop in FPS; use with caution.
 - **Reset View:** Returns the camera to its original position.
 - **Change Orbits:** Extrapolates the orbits of each planet for a more schematic representation.